-2. Electricity Purchases from Eskom - 12.72% (NERSA Approved)

-e) Depreciation and impairment of assets is based on the approved adjustment budget 2023/2024 financial year which includes the additional assets that will be depreciated.
-Budget appropriations in this regard total R273 million for the 2024/2025 financial and equates to 7% of the total operating expenditure.
-The cost of depreciation must be included in the setting of cost reflective tariffs to recover the full cost of rendering the service, failing to do that will result in depreciation not to be cash backed.

-f) The provision of debt impairment for consumer debtors including traffic fines has decreased by R4.3 million or 1.2%, the provision was determined based on the projected collection rate of 90%.
+- 2. Electricity Purchases from Eskom 12.72% (NERSA Approved) - g) Depreciation and impairment of assets is based on the approved adjustment budget 2023/2024 financial year which includes the additional assets that will be depreciated.
+Budget appropriations in this regard total R253 million for the 2024/2025 financial and equates to 6% of the total operating expenditure.
+The cost of depreciation must be included in the setting of cost reflective tariffs to recover the full cost of rendering the service, failing to do that will result in depreciation not to be cash backed. - h) The provision of debt impairment for consumer debtors including traffic fines has decreased by R3.5 million or 1%, the provision was determined based on the projected collection rate of 89%.
 Mogale City is facing difficult fiscal environment due to weak economic growth that has put stress on consumers' ability to pay for services rendered and huge water losses.
 The municipality will intensify the collection on large users, business and households owing from 60 days that can afford to pay.
-Mogale City will continue implementing credit control measures and intensify Mogale Ya Tima campaign disconnecting large users with arrears.

-g) Finance Costs remained equivalent to the approved adjustment budget amounting to R27 million.

-h) Contracted services decreased by 1.5% amounting to R5 million ,the decrease was mainly from security services amongst others, due to the cutting budget as contract is coming to an end in May 2024 and municipality proposes to embark on implementing a hybrid security model, through the deployment of technology (installation of CCTV cameras and monitoring) and reduce physical guarding personnel as part of the compilation of the 2024/2025 MTREF this expenditure category was critically evaluated, and operational efficiencies must be enforced.
+Mogale City will continue implementing credit control measures and intensify Mogale Ya Tima campaign disconnecting large users with arrears. - i) Finance Costs remained equivalent to the approved adjustment budget amounting to R24 million. - j) Contracted services decreased by 4.7% amounting to R18.8 million ,the decrease was mainly from security services amongst others, due to the cutting budget as contract is coming to an end in May 2024 and municipality proposes to embark on implementing a hybrid security model, through the deployment of technology (installation of CCTV cameras and monitoring) and reduce physical guarding personnel as part of the compilation of the 2024/2025 MTREF this expenditure category was critically evaluated, and operational efficiencies must be enforced.
 For the two outer years, growth has been limited to ensure cost reduction over the medium term.

-Mogale City Local Municipality

-SocumentThe City of Human Origin Report DocumentThe

-otThe City of Hum

-The following are the 10 largest cost drivers for contracted services that must be minimized to gain operational efficiency:
+The following are the largest cost drivers for contracted services that must be minimized to gain operational efficiency: